We Offer -

 We guarantee authentic off-track experiences.

 Found pigments and ecological paper

 The idea of this program is to learn how to develop our craft using materials collected locally.

 Short walk to an indigenous community where you will learn how to make a basic ceramic bowl from clay collected locally, paint your pot with natural colors and fire your ceramic bowl on a traditional shuntu fire.

 Learn how to make ecological paper in the indigenous town of Chazuta, using fast-growing resources such as the pulp of banana trees, coconut, among others.

-Trina Brammah will help you realize your art in the studio using natural pigments.
+Trina Brammah will be your guide and help you realize your art in the studio using the natural pigments.

 Learn directly from the artisans of the Chazutino and Lamista culture